• Skip to primary navigation

 Powdered sugar mixture, also known as icing sugar, is the most common form of powdered sugar available.

-A wooden box filled with caster sugar.
+A wooden box filled with sugar.

 Uses For Caster Sugar